-Student Health Services (SHS) is an important service provided to your student through the UM health fee.
+Student Health Services (SHS) is an on-campus clinic that provides direct, basic medical care to all registered undergraduate students.
 Parents often have questions about the services made available by this department.
 In an attempt to answer these questions, the information requested most frequently is provided below.

-The health fee covers unlimited visits to SHS.
+No fees are collected.
+Tuition and fees cover unlimited visits to SHS.
 When deemed necessary by SHS staff, a student may be referred to the local supervising physician, Dr. Jonathan Merkle, for further evaluation.
-Depending on the reason for the referral, the health fee may cover this visit or the student’s health insurance may be utilized.
+Depending on the reason for the referral, this visit may also be covered by UM or the student’s health insurance may be utilized and a co-pay may be required.
 Expenses incurred beyond that provided by the university are the responsibility of the student.

 It is preferred that your student call 205-665-6275 to make an appointment.
 This cuts down on wait time and exposure to other illnesses.
 SHS is located in Main Hall, East Wing.